How To “Mindfully” Approach Romantic Relationships – Love as a Bandage

 The Wounded Child

 In early childhood we learn primarily, through positive and negative reinforcement, how to get want we want, which is primarily love, affection, and security.
 Love, which is the essence of what we are, often becomes a foreign concept to us, because before we can apply any cognitive reasoning to our emotions, we learn very early on, that life is a series of exchanges and compromises.
 Love is something we receive (positive reinforcement) by pleasing others and something we’re deprived of if we don’t (negative reinforcement).
-So, love and acceptance becomes an exchange, something we hope to get from others by appeasing them . . . we learn love is conditional.
+So, love and acceptance become an exchange, something we hope to get from others by appeasing them . . . we learn love is conditional.

 When parents berate or abuse their children, few realize that the child doesn’t stop loving them as parents.
 The child, whose sense of self-worth is defined by the acceptance or the lack thereof that they receive from their parents, stops loving themselves.
 This is devastating to the emotionally inexperienced child that is trying to navigate their way through childhood, manage complex emotions that are completely foreign to them, and figure out what the rules are in this thing called “LIFE.”
 In yelling and chastising our children we undermine any sense of security they have in being themselves and erode away at their trust in others.
 Lacking the ability to love themselves, the child begins, what for most becomes an endless journey, to try and please others in an attempt to receive love and a sense of self-worth from others.

 Realizing parents and others can be irrational and unpredictable, this is where the evolution of our ego and personality begins . . .